By Dr. Matsakis

 One question that pops up at the end of every century stems from the fact that zero was not considered a legitimate number back when Dionysius did his calendar calculations.
 Because there is no Year 0, the Julian and Gregorian calendars go directly from 1 BC to 1 AD.
 To the purists, this means the second century AD started on January 1 of the year 101 instead of in the year 100.
 And that same delay applies to every century.
 This has sparked a debate every one hundred years since at least the Age of Enlightenment, when Isaac Newton wrote a friend that he couldn’t wait until 1701 so that the matter would “finally be behind us.”[6]

 Of course, keeping the calendar in sync with the seasons doesn’t resolve every issue.
-For example, my calendar shows that Easter fell on March 28 this year.
-Yet for a few hundred million Orthodox Christians, now loyal followers of the Gregorian calendar, it came on May 2.
+For example, my calendar shows that Easter fell on April 4 this year (2021).
+Yet for a few hundred million otherwise loyal followers of the Gregorian calendar (see footnote [5]), it came on May 2.
 That’s due to a carefully considered, multi-faceted set of theological decisions made in 1923 at the Pan-Orthodox Conference of Constantinople.
-And unfortunately, it’s also a very long story—too long even for a footnote.
+And unfortunately, it’s also a very long story—too long even for a footnote[7].
 But the good news is that, at least in the USA, that difference is so ingrained that the Orthodox minority has no trouble distinguishing between the “real Easter” and the “American Easter.”

 [1] Depending on your time zone, that brief instant of time might be on March 20 or March 21.
 It comes about because the Earth’s rotational axis (north pole) is not perpendicular (90 degrees) to its orbital plane but is instead inclined by 23 degrees.
 As the Earth orbits the Sun, the spot on the Earth where the Sun is exactly overhead varies from latitude 23 degrees south (at the start of the northern winter) to 23 degrees north (at the start of the northern summer).
 We call those latitudes the Tropic of Capricorn and the Tropic of Cancer.
 This is why we have winter and summer, although it turns out the Earth is a little closer to the Sun in the northern winter.
 See the next footnote.